-Tom completed a Juris Doctorate with honors at the University of Arkansas at Little Rock's William H. Bowen School of Law in 1995.
+Tom completed a Juris Doctorate with honors at the University of Arkansas at Little Rock’s William H. Bowen School of Law in 1995.
 He entered the Arkansas Air National Guard shortly after graduation from UCA and in October, 2008 was appointed as commander of the 188th Fighter Wing stationed in Fort Smith.
-The 188th recently changed from Lockeed Martin F-16 fighters to Fairchild-Republic A-10 Thunderbolt II ground attack and close air support aircraft.
-The 188th is scheduled to be deployed to Afgahanistan in 2010.
+The 188th recently changed from Lockheed Martin F-16 fighters to Fairchild-Republic A-10 Thunderbolt II ground attack and close air support aircraft.
+The 188th is scheduled to be deployed to Afghanistan in 2010.

 Hoang attended medical school at UAMS.